Zelphirian/MiniNote/README.md

 # MiniNote
-Minimalist sticky note for personal use, with a focus on simplicity and unobtrusive.
+Minimalist sticky note made for personal use, with a focus on simplicity and being unobtrusive.
+Made in Ptyhon with Tkinter.